A fairy tale Orient Express

 James Bond: From Russia, With Love

-After Agatha Christie, after the Second World War, Ian Fleming’s famous James Bond series From Russia, With Love was published.
-The novel comes in 1956, four years after the first book in the series came out.
-Fleming’s book, in which the train is depicted very realistically in the last chapters, has also been described as the best of the series; In 1965, it had sold twenty-nine million units in just one year.
+After Agatha Christie, after the Second World War, Ian Fleming’s famous James Bond series, From Russia, With Love, was published.
+The novel was published in 1956, four years after the first book in the series came out.
+Fleming’s book, in which the train is depicted very realistically in the last chapters, has also been described as the best of the series.
+In 1965, it had sold twenty-nine million units in just one year.
 In addition, millions of people have watched James Bond movies, which are considered better than books.

 Alfred Hitchcock: The Lady Vanishes

-Ethel Lina White’s The Wheels Spin, an Orient Express-themed novel, did not become a bestseller but was the first to be adapted into the best film.
-So much so that Alfred Hitchcock bought the film rights and shot his famous masterpiece The Lady Vanishes, based on the book.
+Ethel Lina White’s The Wheels Spin, an Orient Express-themed novel, did not become a bestseller but was the first to be adapted into a best film, so much so that Alfred Hitchcock bought the film rights and shot his famous masterpiece The Lady Vanishes, based on the book.

 Around the world in 80 days

 Another world-famous production of the Orient Express is “Around the World in 80 Days”.
-Making a bet that he will tour the world in 80 days on a claim, Mr The film, in which Fogg gets on the train in Istanbul, has been adapted into movies and TV series many times in various years.
-As a matter of fact, ‘Around the World in 80 Days’, made in 1919, is the first movie of the Orient Express to be screened.
+Making a bet that he will tour the world in 80 days on a claim, Mr Fogg, in the film, in which Fogg gets on the train in Istanbul, has been adapted into movies and TV series many times in various years.
+In fact, ‘Around the World in 80 Days’, made in 1919, is the first movie of the Orient Express to be screened.
 However, since the basis of the script is not based on the Orient Express, the first movie about the famous train is considered “The Disappearing Woman”.

 Orient Express also wrote stories!